Maze and Rock Art

 Maze in Negev Desert Rock Art

-The ancients imagined that the passage from life to death is a complex transformation and their re-incarnation into the afterlife included the dangerous journey through the underworld.
-The soul task was to overcome these last journey obstacles although this salvation path encompassed all the perils that living man’s imagination could envision.
-Each living man desires to leave a trace after the soul departs to the afterworld therefore his journey must be completed.
+The ancients imagined that the passage from life to death is a complex transformation and they believed that their re-incarnation into the afterlife included the dangerous journey through the underworld.
+The departing soul task was to overcome the last journey hurdles although the salvation path encompassed all the perils that living man’s imagination could envision.
+Each living man desires to leave a trace after his soul departs to the afterworld, therefore the underworld journey must be completed.
 It was the soul’s last chance to avoid permanent oblivion.
 As the saying goes “You aren’t dead as long as you are remembered”.

-We have numerous examples of how the ancients expressed the hazardous underworld journey.
+We have numerous historical examples of how the ancients expressed the hazardous underworld journey.
 Summarizing their inferences shows that the passage through the underworld was tricky and treacherous.
-There was no clear way forward, and no clear way back.
-And, in every turn, hungry beasts are hiding to devour the soul.
-Only the brave and righteous souls succeed the voyage through the daunting underworld.
+There was no clear way forward, and no clear way back, it was a maze!
+And, in every turn, hungry beasts are hiding to devour the lonely soul.
+It was the last test, and only the brave and righteous souls defeated the dangers awaiting them in their voyage through the daunting underworld.

 The Meaning of a Maze

-The maze symbolic scene describes a soul journey path from the underworld toward the sun or a place of re-incarnation.
-The maze enclosed design, without an apparent exit, represents the difficulties the soul has to overcome.
-When it does, the soul journey continues to its final rest with the divine tri-fingered bird’s guidance.
+Both scenes describe a soul journey path to the afterlife, through the maze toward the sun, or a place of re-incarnation.
+The maze enclosed design, without an apparent exit, represents the difficulties the soul has to overcome on its journey through the underworld.
+When it does, the soul continues the journey with the divine bird’s guidance to its final rest.

 The Maze and the Sun Journey

-In essence, the maze describes a mental process, spelling out the suffering associated with departure from the living world.
-Interestingly, the modern maze interpretation shifted from death into a life journey.
-It came to symbolize the choices selecting the right path to achieve a goal such as finding god or reach salvation.
+In essence, the maze describes a mental process associated with the painful departure from the living world.
+Interestingly, the modern maze interpretation shifted from death into a life journey symbolizing the choices one has to make in selecting the right path to achieve a goal such as finding god or reach salvation.

 Maze and Labyrinths start appearing on rock art from Bronze Age in sites throughout Europe, Asia, and America.
 The rock art, presented here with other related symbols, reveals the meaning of a maze.
 In a single glance, the ancient spectator could understand the scene coded message.
-It transmitted the intricacy and the complexity of passage from life to death by forming a visual maze with multiple branches, symbolic of numerous difficulties it will encounter.
+It transmitted the intricacy and the complexity of passage from life to death by forming a visual maze with multiple branches, symbolic of numerous difficulties it will encounter on its final journey.

 Ajit Kumar (2015) Labyrinths in Rock Art: Morphology and Meaning

-Kristiansen, K. (2010) Rock Art and Religion.
-The Sun journey in Indo-European mythology and Bronze Age rock art.
+Kristiansen, K. (2010) The Sun journey in Indo-European mythology and Bronze Age rock art.

 Matthews, W. H. (2015) Mazes and Labyrinths